t0fik/kdesome/README.md

  # sbopkg -i "lua lgi libxdg-basedir awesome"
  ```

 2. **[Unclutter](http://unclutter.sourceforge.net/):** a program which runs permanently in the background of an X11 session to hide the mouse cursor when it's not in use (and bring it back when you need it too).
-Same as above, most distributions have packages to it.
+Same as above, most distributions have packages for it.

  Slackware users should run this to get Unclutter in place: